 Replacement of Lost Income

-In some cases, spouses and children are eligible for employer-sponsored benefits, too, such as health care.
+In some cases, spouses and children are eligible for certain employer-sponsored benefits, too, such as health insurance.
 When a family breadwinner dies, these benefits might disappear along with the income.

 Accounting for lost income and associated benefits in a life insurance policy can help provide a long-term financial safety net for family members.